Migration

 - 2,558 migrants insisted on work visas and contracts, avoiding illegal routes.

-- 44 forced labour victims were rescued and reintegrated into their communities.
+- 44 Migrant survivals were reintegrated into their communities.

 Para Legal Aid to Migrants